flare-foundation/docs/docs/technology/glossary.md

 # 📖 Glossary

+Attestation { #attestation }
+: A data proof provided to the [State Connector](#state_connector) by a decentralized network of Attestation Providers that confirms the validity or otherwise of any request.

 Avalanche { #avalanche }
 : An open-source blockchain using the Snow family of consensus protocols and Proof of Stake for Sybil resistance.
 It is advertised as the fastest smart contract platform.